Baidu to sell nearly third of Ctrip stake for $1 bln

 Baidu declined to comment.

-(Reporting by Yingzhi Yang in Shanghai and Sayantani Ghosh in Singapore; editing by Jason Neely)
+(Reporting by Yingzhi Yang in Shanghai and Sayantani Ghosh in Singapore; additonal reporting by Ambhini Aishwarya; editing by Jason Neely and Anil D'Silva)

 ((sayantani.ghosh@thomsonreuters.com; +65 6870 3803;))